Trade Stock Indices

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?

-4. Are decisions made on the basis of reliable and timely information and based on a strategy or not?
-Have you read about indices trading systems here on this website tutorial lessons.
+4. Are decisions made on the basis of reliable and timely information & based on a strategy or not?
+Have you read about indices trading systems here on this web site guide tutorials.

-5. Are the risks large in relation to the turnover of your invested capital and what impact could they have on your profits margins and your margin requirements?
+5. Are the risks large in relation to the turnover of your invested capital and what impact could they have on your profits margins & your margin requirements?

 7. Are the exposures a one-off or are they recurring?

-8. Do you know enough about the ways in which your Indices risks can be reduced or hedged and what it would cost if you did not include these measures to reduce potential loss, and what impact it would make to any upside of your profit?
+8. Do you know enough about the ways in which your Indices risks can be reduced or hedged and what it would cost if you did not include these measures to reduce potential loss, & what impact would it make to any upside of your profit?

 9. Have your rules been adequately addressed, to ensure that you make and keep your profits.